-White Ash Lumber
+White Ash Lumber for Sale

-MTE is a Sustainable Provider of White Ash
+MTE is a Sustainable Provider of White Ash from Wisconsin

 White Ash (fraxinus americana) is planted in cities throughout Wisconsin for abundant shade on campuses, parks and business complexes.
 Its remarkable bronze-purple foliage flecked with yellow and orange illuminates city streets in early August.
 Despite their popularity for commercial and municipal landscaping throughout Wisconsin, White Ash trees are indigenous to northern Wisconsin.
 Sixty percent are in places like Green Bay, Marinette, Wausau, Hayward and Superior.
 Southern Wisconsin towns contain 30% of White Ash, which are largely transplanted for aesthetics.